 (e) Click on the “Devices & Audio” tab (or it might say “Local Resources”).

 Check “Clipboard” at the bottom.
 Do not check “Printers” or “Smart Cards”.

-Check “Folders” then click the “+” to indicate your MemInfoTransfer folder on your desktop.
+Then click the “+” in the lower left-hand corner.
+You want to add your MemInfoTransfer folder that you created on your desktop.